WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

   5) CSR sparse matrix format
      - Efficient top-n multiplication based on SciPy sparse matrix dot function and NumPy argpartition function ([more details](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/))
 - Procedure to test our approach's quality and validity
-  - Given there is no ground truth, we had to resort to qualitative assessment of the matches
+  - Given there is no ground truth, we had to resort to a qualitative assessment of the matches
   - Define a name to match = 'Young Marie Mildren'
-  - Draw ideas from contrastive learning to manually define a set of examples containing
+  - Draw ideas from contrastive learning to manually define a set of examples containing:
     - Positive examples that include possible variations of the same name (e.g.     'Young MarieMildren', 'Young M Mildren', 'Young, Maarrie Mildren', 'Young, Mildren', 'Young, aMrei Mildren', 'Marie Mildren Young', 'Yung Mary Mildren' etc.)
     - Negative examples that include names that do not represent the same person (e.g. Arei mr Remi.)
   - A good fuzzy matching algorithm should be able to assign a high similarity score to positive examples and a low similarity score to negative examples (as illustrated below)